Chandrayaan-3 rover comes across crater on Lunar surface, commanded to retrace path | Technology

 - India

-ISRO said that on August 27 the rover came across a four-metre diameter crater which was three metres ahead of its location. ''The rover was commanded to retrace the path,'' it added, following which it is headed on a new path.
+ISRO said that on August 27 the rover came across the crater which was three metres ahead of its location. ''The rover was commanded to retrace the path,'' it added, following which it is headed on a new path.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)